BasirS/grantlab_cloud_system/README.md

 # GrantLab Cloud System

-AI-powered grant discovery and writing assistant for nonprofit organizations
+AI-powered grant discovery and writing assistant for Cambio Labs.

 ## What This Is